 The dashboard is the first page you see when you sign in to your Azure IoT Central application.
 As a builder, you can customize the application dashboard for other users by adding tiles.
 To learn more, see the Customize the Azure IoT Central operator's view tutorial.

 As an operator, you can create personalized dashboards and switch between them and the default dashboard.
-To learn more, see the Create and manage personal dashboards how-to article.
+To learn more, see the Create Azure IoT Central personal dashboards how-to article.